rusefi/rusefi_documentation/I-have-an-idea.md

+# I Have an Idea

-### Q: I have an amazing ideas, let's do X!
+**Q: I have an amazing ideas, let's do X!
 I bet it's possible with existing rusEFI software and hardware!
-Why not start right now
+Why not start right now**

 A: Let me answer this universal question with a universal answer, in two parts: